-When she is at it, it’s gets pretty funny plus annoying.
-You need to see or hear her in action to fully understand the picture I tried painting above.
-With that typed, it is interesting to recognize that she’s already imbibed something.
-Which is, “It is more honorable to say a NO she is more sure about, than, say a YES she isn’t certain about.”
+When she is at it, it gets pretty funny plus annoying.
+You need to see or hear her in action to understand the picture I tried painting above.
+It is interesting to recognize that she’s already imbibed something that strong.
+“It is more honourable to say a NO she is more sure about than say a YES she isn’t certain about.”
 Whenever she does this, I smile.

-“I will always, always, always say a No, over a Yes I am not ready for.”
+“I will always, always, always say a No over a Yes I am not ready for.”

 Below are some observations about my experience.

-- Some Say Yes Out Of Courtesy.
+Some Say Yes Out Of Courtesy.

-I remember a while back, I was in the kitchen cleaning the dishes, then I heard in my spirit, don’t say yes out of courtesy.
-This was regarding a part of my life.
-Here it goes…’ If you are ever going to host me, I will let you know ahead the things I do not consume (That’s if I am comfortable enough to eat your food).
-For those I do not have the opportunity to inform ahead, I am quick to say, “No. I’ll just have water, thank you.’’
+I remember a while back.
+I was in the kitchen cleaning the dishes when I heard don’t say yes out of courtesy in my spirit(This was regarding a part of my life).
+Here it goes’ If you are ever going to host me, I will let you know ahead of what I do not consume (If I am comfortable enough to eat your food).
+For those I do not have the opportunity to inform beforehand, I am quick to say, “No. I’ll just have water, thank you.”
 In truth, no matter how nice it looks, I will say no thanks.
-This has helped me in other areas of my life over the long time.
+It has helped me in other areas of my life over a long time.
 Let’s skip those other areas for today.

-- Some Say Yes Because They Don’t Desire To Hurt The Other Person.
+Some Say Yes Because They Don’t Desire To Hurt The Other Person.

-- Some Say Yes Out Of Pressure.
+Some Say Yes Out Of Pressure.

 I will give you an instance quickly.
 Two weeks back, I was on a call with a great lady.
-Somehow, we got talking about her wedding, and she said, you’ll be on my bridal train.
+Somehow, we talked about her wedding, and she said, you’ll be on my bridal train.
 I honestly didn’t let her finish before I gave a resounding, “No, that’s not going to happen” response.
 She said, oh, I am hurt.
-I said to her, you know I love you too much to hurt you, but truth be told, take me off that list because I won’t accept it.
-She further asked, why.
-I handed her my sincere reason and we agreed.
+I told her, you know I love you too much to hurt you, but truth be told, take me off that list because I won’t accept it.
+She further asked why.
+I handed her my genuine reason, and we agreed.
 I will be there to cheer you up as God permits, my lady, but not as a bride’s train personnel.

-Like I stated earlier, if I must present fifty-one to a hundred NO’s to give one true YES, why not.
-In the end, I will be the only one to stand by my answer (either yes or no), and live up to it.
+Like I stated earlier, if I must present fifty-one to a hundred NOs to give one true YES, why not.
+In the end, I will be the only one to stand by my answer (either yes or no) and live up to it.

-What this long epistle is all about, is a really simple one.
+What this long epistle is all about is a straightforward one.
 Let your “yes be yes”, and your “no be no”.
-It saves everyone a great deal of stress, head-heartache, trouble, trauma.
-Plus, it helps you sleep like a well fed baby at night, as you go along in the day peacefully.
-When you give your yes or no response, and it gets to Indonesia or Australia, everyone is certain you mean it.
+It saves everyone a great deal of stress, head heartache, trouble, and trauma.
+Plus, it helps you sleep like a well-fed baby at night as you peacefully go along in the day.
+When you give your yes or no response, and it gets to Indonesia or Australia, everyone is sure you mean it.
 More like, did he say yes, then, yes it is.